JinnyViboonlarp/clams-spacy-tuning-ner/README.md

 ```
 The first token ("china") is a word that appears in the input file.
 The 4th token ("B-PER") is the correct/gold-standard label in the input file (in the context of this example, "china" refers to a Chinese Soccer team).
 The 5th token ("B-LOC") is the label predicted by the model.

-Also, when `python write_ner_prediction.py` is run, it would create `model_confusion.txt` in the current directory, which shows the counts of all possible pairs of
+Also, when `python write_ner_prediction.py` is run, it would create `model_confusion.txt` in the current directory, which shows the counts of all possible pairs of (correct_label, predicted_label), like a confusion matrix.